Govinda (actor): 2006–2009: Resurgence

 Govinda made a comeback to films in 2006 with the comedy Bhagam Bhag (directed by Priyadarshan), in which he appeared with Akshay Kumar and Lara Dutta.
 It was Govinda and Kumar's first film together.

 His first release of 2007 was director Nikhil Advani's big-budget ensemble romantic comedy-drama, Salaam-e-Ishq: A Tribute to Love.
 The all-star cast also included Shannon Esra, Salman Khan, Priyanka Chopra, Anil Kapoor, Juhi Chawla, Akshaye Khanna, Ayesha Takia, John Abraham, Vidya Balan, Sohail Khan and Isha Koppikar.
 Govinda played Raju, a taxi driver who helps the Caucasian Stephanie (Esra) who is frantically trying to find her lover.
 Raju eventually falls in love with her.
 Although the film was a box office disappointment, Govinda's performance was praised.

-His second release that year was David Dhawan's comedy Partner co-starring Salman Khan, Lara Dutta and Katrina Kaif.
+His second release that year was David Dhawan's comedy Partner which was a super-hit co-starring Salman Khan, Lara Dutta and Katrina Kaif.
 The film grossed in India during its opening week, the second-highest domestic opening-week gross for an Indian film at that time.
 Govinda won several awards for his performance in Partner including an IIFA Award for Best Comedian and a Zee Cine Award for Best Actor in a Supporting Role – Male.
 The previously made Jahan Jaaeyega Hamen Paaeyega was directed by his nephew Janmendra alias Dumpy, who was 17 years of age at that time.
 It was released in 2007 and did poorly at the box office.
 The film also introduced two of Govinda's nephews, Krishna Abhishek and Vinay Anand.
 Govinda also appeared in the song "Deewangi Deewangi", from Om Shanti Om (2007) starring Shahrukh Khan.

 In 2008, Govinda appeared in Money Hai Toh Honey Hai, directed by Bollywood choreographer Ganesh Acharya, which was a box office failure.
 This was followed by a TK Rajeev Kumar directed comedy, Chal Chala Chal.
 Govinda's performance was praised, and the film was successful.
 The same year, Salman Khan invited Dhawan and Govinda on his show, 10 Ka Dum, to celebrate the success of Partner.

 The following year, he played a lawyer in the hit, Life Partner, and his performance was praised by the critics.
 Govinda rejoined Dhawan and Vashu Bhagnani for Do Knot Disturb; despite good reviews from critics, it was unsuccessful at the box office.